jwyeeh-dev/CochlScribe/README.md

 # CochlScribe

-CochlTranscriptor is Auto transcriptor which make Closed Caption that include Emotional background sounds.
+CochlScribe is Auto-Captioner which make Closed Caption that include Emotional background sounds.

 ## 🦾 The Flow of CochlScribe